peterkaminski/obsidian-settings-manager/README.md

 - List details of vault plugins, snippets, config.
 - More fine-grained control over which files and directories are copied, and which destination vaults they are copied to.
+  - Use `--input` / `-i` to specify a file that contains vault paths, instead of reading the vault paths from Obsidian.
+  - Use `--config` / `-c` to specify a YAML file which specifies which files and directories to copy.
 - Option to merge config files, rather than replace.
 - More optional verbosity about what the utility is doing and not doing.
 - Back up vaults to another location.